devhliu/wrt-project/radon_inversion/backprojection/README.md

 Octave/Matlab/C codes for computation of the adjoint Radon transforms in 2D/3D.
 In 3D the inversion of Radon transforms can be implemented as a backprojection algorithm when the adjoint transform is applied first and then the laplacian is applied after.
-In 2D the after the adjoint transform the inversion is not given by a laplacian (but a Hilbert transform), however for completeness reasons we put here code for laplacian in 2D.
+In 2D the after the adjoint transform the inversion is not given by the laplacian (but by the Hilbert transform), however for completeness reasons we put here code for laplacian in 2D.

+The implementation of spectral laplacians is based on the notes from MIT from [here](https://math.mit.edu/~stevenj/fft-deriv.pdf) by Steven J. Johnson.

   * **adjrad3d.m** - Matlab/Octave scrpit for computation of the adjoint Radon transform in 3D